Code-Institute-Submissions/Ticketing-Platform-HMTL-and-CSS/README.md

 Used google chrome simulator to test for responsiveness for moto g4, galaxy s5, pixel 2, pixel 2xl, iphone5/se, iphone 6/7/8, iphone 6/7/8 plus, iphone x, ipad, ipad pro, surface duo, galaxy fold and desktop.

+I have tested the credit card form in the events page by attempting to submit while leaving each input blank one by one and entering values other than 16 digits for credit card numbers and less than 3 digits for CVV numbers.
+The form would not send and displayed error.

+I have tested the create event form by leaving each input blank one by one and also by selecting a value less than zero for price and less than one for ticket quantity.
+The form would not send and an error was displayed.

 #### Fixed Issues:

 Initially I had the image, summary details, description and tickets all contained in the one flexbox container.
 This worked for all default phone and tablet sizes in google chrome developer tools but at certain screen lengths, it caused the page structure to collapse.
 I fixed this by putting the image and summary details in one flexbox and the other elements into a separate flexbox.